TommyMandex/Strong-Password-Generator/README.md

 # Strong-Password-Generator
-Generates safe, strong passwords and saves them locally on your computer.
+Generates strong, safe passwords and saves them locally on your computer.

 ## Information
 This was made to help you improve your security.
 A lot of people (including celebrities) get hacked every day, and this is becoming a problem.